 Are there any online classes?

-Can I take the Honors section of a regular class that I already completed?
+Can I take the Honors version of a class if I have already completed the regular version?

 What is the class size of Honors classes?

 An Honors class has between 13 and 24 students.
 Some Honors classes are offered in combination with regular sections of the same class; these classes will have a larger enrollment.